NexPlayer/iOS-SDK/advanced.md

 ### NXPlayerDRMDelegateProvider Class Reference

-A class dedicated to provide DRM delegates to the associatedNXPlayerinstance.
+A class dedicated to provide DRM delegates to the associated NXPlayer instance.

 Example code :